-RMTC-D/HH dives into the ninth high-leverage practice (HLP) from the Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR) Center and the Council for Exceptional Children (CEC)’s publication High-Leverage Practices in Special Education.
+RMTC-DHH dives into the ninth high-leverage practice (HLP) from the Collaboration for Effective Educator Development, Accountability and Reform (CEEDAR) Center and the Council for Exceptional Children (CEC)’s publication High-Leverage Practices in Special Education.
 HLP9 states, “Teach social behaviors.”
+Learn how teaching social behaviors may look different for a student who is deaf or hard of hearing (DHH).

 Music written and performed by Samuel McIntire.